lukeephilips/ping-pong/README.md

 * Example input: 15
 * Example output: 1 2 ping 4 pong ping 7 8 ping pong 11 ping 13 14 ping-pong

+6 If user clicks Remove Pings, pings will slide right and .hide

+7 If user clicks Remove Pongs, pongs will slide left and .hide

+8 If user clicks remove all, both pings and pongs will slide left and .hide

+9 If user clicks Add them back, all pings and pongs will .show

 ## Setup/Installation Requirements

 * There are no special setup or installation requirements.